frnsys/bane/guide.md

 in Bane's root directory.

-This will start watching the project files for any changes, and automatically compile Jade and Sass files.
+This will start watching the project files for any changes, and automatically compile Jade, Sass, and Font Custom files.
 It will also run a server on port 8989, providing access to the project (i.e.
 		`http://localhost:8989`).